adobe/aepsdk-messaging-ios/Documentation/sources/troubleshooting/validate-messages-in-griffon.md

-# Validate messaging configuration using Assurance and Griffon
+# Validate in-app messaging using AEPAssurance SDK extension and the Assurance UI

 This guide will walk you through steps necessary to ensure your app is properly configured for in-app messaging with Adobe Journey Optimizer (AJO).
-Perform the following steps:

 - [Complete prerequisites for your app](#prerequisites)
 - [Validate the correct extensions are registered](#validate-the-correct-extensions-are-registered)